 How to Decorate a Flocked Christmas Tree

-My flocked tree features a beautiful new twig star tree topper from Pottery Barn that I bought after Christmas last year on super sale.
+My flocked tree features a beautiful new twig star tree topper from Pottery Barn a few years back.
+(It’s now sold out, but this one is similar.)

 Once I was ready to decorate the tree, I started with my burlap jingle bells ribbon.
 I like to have it look like it’s cascading down the tree and kind of jump around.
 So I cut it into smaller pieces and tuck it into the tree and weave it around.